 What this calculator does

 A mortgage payment calculator turns a large borrowing decision into monthly numbers you can compare.
-Enter the property price, deposit, rate and term to estimate the repayment on a capital and interest mortgage.
+Enter the property price, deposit, rate, term, repayment type and optional overpayment to test several scenarios before speaking to a lender.

 Formula used